shariq1989/cookbook/content/recipe/chicken_biryani.md

 ### ABOUT THE MEAL

-If you are craving biryani but don't have the time commitment, try this quick and easy biryani recipe.
-It has all the flavor and brightness of the popular dish but cuts the preparation and cooking time in half.
-Make this recipe on the stove-top or in the Instant Pot.
+If you are craving biryani and don't have time to make it, try this quick and easy biryani recipe.
+It has all the flavor and brightness of the popular dish, but it cuts the preparation and cooking time in half.
+You can make this recipe on the stove-top or in the Instant Pot.

 Before meeting Shariq, I had no experience with Desi food.
 If you asked me the difference between an Indian or a Thai Curry, I couldn’t have told you.
 Learning how to cook Indian food is something I treasure, especially since I have the honor of learning Desi cooking under my talented mother-in-law.
 She prepares food off-script, so you have to watch her closely as she buzzes through the kitchen, or you miss it all.
 I am amazed by her ability to build upon flavors and create masterpiece after masterpiece.
 This recipe is inspired by what I have learned cooking alongside her.